Should You Downsize Your Home at Retirement?

 Consider your proximity to family members, especially if you have children or grandchildren living nearby.
 Maintaining these connections might be difficult if you move somewhere farther away.
 Meanwhile, if downsizing allows you to move closer to loved ones, this might make it a more attractive option.

-Should You Consider Downsizing to a Retirement Community?
+Should You Downsize to a Retirement Community?

 If you choose a continuing care retirement community like Acts Retirement-Life Communities, you also benefit from a phenomenal health services plan.
 Put simply, if you ever need a higher level of care such as assisted living or skilled nursing, you don’t have to move to a different facility.
 It’s all included on the same campus.
 With certain types of CCRC contracts, there’s also no increase in fees when you need a higher level of care.
 From the moment you move in, you can have a good sense of what budget you need for the next several decades.